WHERE ARE LOOPS?

 Places of Worship

 Imagine going to temple or attending Mass and not being able to hear the service.
-A hearing loop allows one to clearly hear the service from any seat in the room.
+A hearing loop allows you to clearly hear the service from any seat in the room.